craigrusselltiu/plants-vs-zombies-tycoon/README.md

 # Plants vs. Zombies Tycoon Code Samples
 In this repository contains some key pieces of code for my very first programming project.
 It's not quite possible to simply migrate the codebase to GitHub since a lot of functionality and scripting is integrated into the game engine, such as game instances and objects.
-Having said that, I tried to showcase some key pieces of code that I was able to learn to write that the game revolves around.
+Having said that, I still wanted to showcase some key pieces of code that I was able to learn to write that the game revolves around.

 *NOTE: This code is not meant to run without the Roblox engine.
 These are only snippets of the codebase.*